thosgood/this-weeks-finds/markdown/251-300/week281.md

 The Timurids raised the art of tiling to its highest peak.
-Islamic artists had already explored periodic tilings with most of the 17 mathematically possible \"wallpaper groups\" as symmetries - for more on this, see my tour of the Alhambra in \"[week267](week267.html)\".
+Islamic artists had already explored periodic tilings with most of the 17 mathematically possible "wallpaper groups" as symmetries - for more on this, see my tour of the Alhambra in ["Week 267"](#week267).
 What was left to do?
 Well, periodic tilings can have 2-fold, 3-fold, 4-fold, or 6-fold rotational symmetry, but nothing else.
 Notice the gap?
-It\'s the number 5!
-So that\'s what they tackled.
+It's the number 5!
+So that's what they tackled.

-Precisely because you *can\'t* produce periodic tilings with 5-fold rotational symmetry, it\'s a delightful artistic challenge to fool the careless eye into thinking you\'ve done just that.
+Precisely because you *can't* produce periodic tilings with 5-fold rotational symmetry, it's a delightful artistic challenge to fool the careless eye into thinking you've done just that.

-In the 1970\'s, Penrose discovered quasiperiodic patterns with approximate 5-fold symmetry - for example, patterns made of two tiles, called \"kites\" and \"darts\":
+In the 1970's, Penrose discovered quasiperiodic patterns with approximate 5-fold symmetry - for example, patterns made of two tiles, called "kites" and "darts":

 -   kite: a convex quadrilateral with interior angles of 2π/5, 2π/5, 2π/5 and 4π/5 as you march around it.